 It’s almost impossible for accounts and balances to be falsified, and crypto transactions are near-bulletproof.

 But crypto does have some security issues that are unique to the sector.

-You also need to be wary of exchange hacks.
-Some of the worst hacks in crypto history have seen billions of dollars stolen, much of which was never returned.
+You also need to be wary of crypto scams, because worst hacks in history have seen billions of dollars stolen.

 To keep your investment safe, do not leave funds in an exchange wallet.